How to Support the Black Community in SF Right Now

 Many of the gross inequalities faced by the country and the Bay Area’s Black community stem from a feedback loop of poverty and limited opportunities.
 City of Dreams is a Bayview-based nonprofit that is working to break that cycle with youth-facing initiatives for kids 8 and up who are living in San Francisco’s low-income and public housing communities.

+You can donate to City of Dreams here, and look into other ways to get involved here.
 Looking for more ways to help the community directly?
 Check out organizations like the Roots Community Health Center, People’s Breakfast Oakland, the East Oakland Collective, and the Anti Police-Terror Project (this resource, compiled by San Francisco-based creative Courtney Sabahi, has more information on organizations to support).
 Interested in supporting bail funds for protestors in the Bay Area and beyond?
 Broke-Ass Stuart has compiled a resource for that here.

 Donate to Black-Owned restaurants, bars, pop-ups & catering companies

 Many restaurants are offering take-out and gift card sales, and an extensive list of Black-owned restaurants in San Francisco, Oakland, San Jose, Santa Rosa, Vallejo, and beyond, compiled by food critic Soleil Ho, can be found here.